⚖ Laws of Malta

 4. Illegal eviction — call the police immediately

 If your landlord changes the locks, removes your belongings, cuts utilities or tries to physically force you out — this is the criminal offence of Ragion Fattasi under Article 338(aj) of the Criminal Code.
-Call the police (199) immediately.
+Call the police on 112 immediately.
 The landlord can be fined €1,500-€4,000.
 The police can order you to be allowed back in.

 5. Contact the Housing Authority for mediation